Safe Withdrawal Rate Early Retirement

 Safe Withdrawal Rate in early retirement

-Figure 7 (A REG and Safe Withdrawal Rate in early retirement)
+Figure 7 (A REG and Safe Withdrawal Rate in Early Retirement)

 Summary of Safe Withdrawal Rate in a Prolonged Retirement

 What did we learn?
-Early retirement means you really have to be careful with your Safe Withdrawal Rate!
+Early retirement means you have to be careful with your Safe Withdrawal Rate!
 A 4% Safe Withdrawal Rate does not make it in early retirement unless you have an aggressive asset allocation.

 If you have an aggressive asset allocation in early retirement, you are subject to Sequence of Returns Risk!